hardyoyo/talk-or18-dev-workspace-panel/PITCHME.md

 Note:
 Vagrant is slow.
 This isn't Vagrant's fault, it's just that running a virtual machine on your workstation takes resources away from your main operating system.
+Since you'll be doing a bit a waiting, I recommend picking up a hobby, have something to do with your hands while the text scrolls by.
+For me, it's a yo-yo.
+No, no tricks right now, I mentioned I only have 10 minutes, right?
+Ask me later.

-And Vagrant provisions those virtual machines, that's its job.
+What is Vagrant doing while you're waiting?
+Vagrant provisions virtual machines, that's its job.
 If that's what you're after, it's a fantastic tool.
 In fact, the reason I keep coming back to Vagrant as a tool is...

 ---
 # Vagrant is a way to communicate